drewdeencio/Challenge-One/README.md

 # Description

-* This challenge was to refactor HTML and CSS code for the website "Horiseon" to become more accessible.
-The end result of these changes was to organize and correct the HTML & CSS files without changing the appearance or structure of the webpage.
+* This challenge was to refactor an existing site "Horiseon" to make it more accessible without changing the appearance of the website.

 # Changelog

 * Changed title from "website" to "Horiseon"
 * Implemented semantic HTML elements Header,Footer,Nav,Aside
 * Added Alt and Title attributes to images
-* Remove the digital-marketing-meeting image from CSS and added the image directely to index.html
+* Removed the digital-marketing-meeting image from CSS and added the image directely to index.html

 # Links